LimitlessUR/todo_list_app/README.md

 # todo_list_app

-Work in progress playing wit
+Work in progress: playing with the css and JS